 Situated along Northern Colorado’s front range, Greeley is the most populated city and county seat of Weld County.
 The population was around 107,000 residents in 2018.

 It’s started out as a farming town and continues that legacy today, however, technology has kept up with the town.
 It’s home to UNC, the University of Northern Colorado.
 The approximately 12,000-student large university was founded on April 1st, 1889.

 Greeley is located near the middle of Weld County at 4,675 feet of elevation.
 There’s a myth that when you smell manure in the air in Denver, there’s a storm coming that’s blowing air from Greeley.

 The town was founded as Union Colony in 1869, an experimental utopian society, but later named after Horace Greeley, editor of the New-York Tribune, whom came to the area in 1859 during the gold rush.

 Camping: Read about the camping near Greeley and Pawnee National Grassland.

-Read about the Top 9 Cool Hotels in Greeley.
+- Read about the best hotels in Greeley.